crg2kvm/portfolio/README.md

 ## Data Fundamentals

 This consists of projects that utilize various machine learning techniques to gather insights on different sources of data.
+## Image Authenticator

+This consists of a webapp that performs various functions on images to ensure that they are authentic and original
 ## Operating Systems

 This consists of projects from my operating systems class to help better understand how operating systems work.